JasonLocklin/Dissertation/VWM/Introduction.md

 any visual task, placing the primary requirement of the task on colour, rather than spatial
 processing, places any possible rehearsal mechanism requirements within the ventral stream.
-Eliminating the utility of spatial attention for rehursal, this reduces the likelihood that measured deficits would be the result of the hypothesized disrupted communication between the dorsal and ventral streams.
+By eliminating the utility of spatial attention for rehearsal, this reduces the likelihood that measured deficits would be the result of the hypothesized disrupted communication between the dorsal and ventral streams.
 If attention and working